meucaa/meucaa.github.io/scala-optional.md

 def indexOf(element: Int, list: List[Int]): Option[Int]
 ```

-and the test cases become:
+and because we need the function to have a meaningful return value when the element is not found in the list, the test cases become:

 ```scala
 scala> indexOf(3, List(1, 2, 3, 4))